ZebingZong/KalshiFlutterIntegration/readme.md

     - it is responsible to present the full screen modal flutter vc

 4. `KSModalFlutterViewController` is the full screen presented modal flutter vc
-    - it commicates to `KSRootTabBarController` with `KSModalFlutterViewControllerListener` to open left drawer and close itself
+    - it communicates to `KSRootTabBarController` with `KSModalFlutterViewControllerListener` to open left drawer and close itself
+    - it also communicates to Flutter client with `MethodChannel`

 5. `KSTabHomeViewController` is the content VC of first tab
     - it communicates to `KSRootTabBarController` with `KSTabHomeViewControllerListener` to open drawer and present full screen modal flutter vc